hpc/charliecloud/doc/ch-convert_desc.rst

   5. If Docker is installed: Docker internal storage.

+  6. If Podman is installed: Podman internal storage.

-  6. Otherwise: No format inference.
+  7. Otherwise: No format inference.

 Examples